Seraaron/agora/srd/subsystems/Social Discourse.md

 Some attacks can cause 'hesitation'.
 This simply means that **your next move roll suffers a +1 difficulty penalty**, and it's cleared immediately afterwards. _The only way to remove hesitation before a roll is to use the 'Shake Off' [[#Exploits|exploit]]_.

-#important If multiple sources are causing hesitation _while you're already hesitating_ then **they do not stack**.
+❗ If multiple sources are causing hesitation _while you're already hesitating_ then **they do not stack**.

 ## Turn Order

 **Start with the character who currently has the _highest_ Disposition, and progress the turn order down to the _lowest_**.
 A turn consists of: Rolling momentum, [[#Social Moves List|choosing a move]], and then performing that move.

-#question You can only act outside of your turn if you're given the opportunity to use an [[#Exploits|exploit]] by another character.
+❓ You can only act outside of your turn if you're given the opportunity to use an [[#Exploits|exploit]] by another character.

 ### Rounds